 Mac-OS-X-1011:gammalib cta$ export DYLD_LIBRARY_PATH="/Users/cta/test/gammalib/src/.libs:$DYLD_LIBRARY_PATH" Mac-OS-X-1011:gammalib cta$ ./test/.libs/test_CTA ***************************************** * CTA instrument specific class testing * ***************************************** Test response: ..... ok Test effective area: .. ok Test PSF: ................. ok Test King profile PSF: ................. ok Test integrated PSF: ..... ok Test energy dispersion: ............... okworks.

-#4 Updated by Knödlseder Jürgen about 7 years ago
+#4 Updated by Knödlseder Jürgen over 7 years ago

 DYLD_LIBRARY_PATHis handled by El Capitan, we don’t seem the be the only ones having trouble with that:

 When a process is started, the kernel checks to see whether the main executable is protected on disk or is signed with an special system entitlement.
 If either is true, then a flag is set to denote that it is protected against modification. … Any dynamic linker (dyld) environment variables, such as DYLD_LIBRARY_PATH, are purged when launching protected processes.

 Since all system-provided script interpreters (bash, perl, python, etc.) are protected processes, dyld environment variables are purged when you run any script (even if the script itself is not protected).
 Personally, I think this part is a bad policy or an oversight, but such is life.